boystrange/ProgramVerification/src/Chapter/Connectives.lagda.md

 ## Truth

-The trivially true proposition `⊤` is represented as a data type with a single constructor without arguments.
+The always true proposition `⊤` is represented as a data type with a single constructor without arguments.
+That is, truth is a proposition for which we can provide a proof without any effort.

 ```
 data ⊤ : Set where
   <> : ⊤
 ```

-## Falsity and negation
+## Falsity

-The false proposition `⊥` must not be provable.
-As such, it is represented by a data type without constructors.
+The always false proposition `⊥` must not be provable.
+As such, we can represent it by a data type without constructors.

 ```
 data ⊥ : Set where